RomarioNijimAlmond/Playwright-api-ui/README.md

   * the cell values in the schedular in an automated environment are not clickable (you can try to reproduce it manually when the browser is in automated mode - tried different techniques such as scrolling into view, applying focus, searching if it is inside an iframe, and many more different element manipulations)
   * the schedular does not save your created events which lacks the core functionality of the scheduler.
   * the displayed date keeps between months on every movement on the page which makes very unstable - the same goes for the date view, everytime you displayt he same date it always gives you a different view which can interfere with the test validations

+## Contributing

+Contributions are always welcome!

+You can fork the project and submit a PR that will under go a code review.

 ## Feedback